gasparnagy/SpecFlow.xUnitAdapter/src/NuGetPackages/SpecFlow.xUnitAdapter/readme.txt

 2. Make sure the feature files are copied to the target location.

-The SpecFlow.xUnitAdapter currently processes feature files in the folder (or subfolders) of the SpecFlow project assembly (typically in bin\Debug).
+The SpecFlow.xUnitAdapter currently processes feature files in the folder (or subfolders) of the SpecFlow project assembly (typically in bin\Debug) and when they are embedded into the assembly.

-To achieve that, you should change the "Copy to Output Directory" setting of the feature files to "Copy if newer".
+To achieve that, you should change the `Build Action` setting of the feature files to `SpecFlowFeature` if you want them to not be embedded, or `SpecFlowEmbeddedFeature` if you want them to be embedded in the assembly.

+3. Install xUnit Visual Studio adapter

+In order to run the tests from the Visual Studio Test Explorer Window, you can install the xUnit Visual Studio adapter.

+    PM> Install-Package xunit.runner.visualstudio

 Feedback
 --------